-If we are unable to attract, retain, and motivate key management, research and development, and sales and marketing personnel, our drug development programs, our research and discovery efforts, and our commercialization plans may be delayed and we may be unable to successfully develop or commercialize our product candidates, including NUPLAZID.
+If we are unable to attract, retain, and motivate key management and research and development staff, our drug development programs and our research and discovery efforts may be delayed and we may be unable to successfully develop or commercialize our product candidates, including pimavanserin.

-Our success depends on our ability to attract, retain, and motivate highly qualified management, scientific, and commercial personnel.
+Our success depends on our ability to attract, retain, and motivate highly qualified management and scientific personnel.
 In particular, our development programs depend on our ability to attract and retain highly skilled development personnel, especially in the fields of central nervous system disorders, including neuropsychiatric and related disorders.
 In the future, we expect to need to hire additional personnel as we expand our research and development efforts and commercial activities for pimavanserin from our current levels.
 We face competition for experienced scientists, clinical operations personnel, commercial and other personnel from numerous companies and academic and other research institutions.
 Competition for qualified personnel is particularly intense in the San Diego, California area.
-Many of the other biotechnology and pharmaceutical companies with whom we compete for qualified personnel have greater financial and other resources, different risk profiles and longer histories in the industry than we do.
-They also may provide more diverse opportunities and better chances for career advancement.
-Some of these characteristics may be more appealing to high quality candidates than that which we have to offer.
-If we are unable to continue to attract and retain high quality personnel, the rate and success at which we can develop and commercialize products and product candidates will be limited.
-If we are unable to attract and retain the necessary personnel, it will significantly impede the achievement of our research and development objectives, our commercialization efforts for NUPLAZID, and our ability to meet the demands of our collaborators in a timely fashion.
+In addition, our Chief Financial Officer, who has been with the Company since 1998 and also serves as our Chief Business Officer, announced in January 2014 that he would be retiring.
+While we have begun to recruit a replacement, there is no guarantee that we will be able to replace the skills and expertise of our retiring Chief Financial Officer and we may experience difficulties in transitioning this position, which could adversely impact us.
+If we are unable to attract and retain the necessary personnel for this and other positions, this will significantly impede the achievement of our research and development objectives, our commercialization efforts for pimavanserin, and our ability to meet the demands of our collaborators in a timely fashion.